 Czerney, K., D. Jang, and T. C. Omer.
 2019 "Client Deadline Concentration in Audit Offices and Audit Quality."
 AUDITING: A Journal of Practice and Theory In-Press.

 Dr. Keith Czerney (PhD, University of Illinois ’15; MAPC, Villanova University ’06; BBA, University of Michigan ’05) is an assistant professor in the School of Accountancy where he teaches Auditing Theory and Practice I. Keith's research focuses on current issues in auditing and disclosure using archival-based research methods.
-His research on explanatory language included in audit reports is published in The Accounting Review, Contemporary Accounting Research (forthcoming), and AUDITING: A Journal of Practice and Theory (forthcoming).
+His research has been published in The Accounting Review, Contemporary Accounting Research, and AUDITING: A Journal of Practice and Theory (forthcoming).
 Prior to joining the faculty at the University of Missouri, Keith spent three years as an assistant professor in the School of Accountancy at the University of Nebraska-Lincoln, where he taught graduate courses on financial accounting theory and financial statement analysis, and five years as an external auditor in public accounting.
 Keith enjoys spending time outdoors with his wife, Kim, and their three children.

 EducationBBA, University of Michigan-Ann Arbor, 2005; MAPC, Villanova University, 2006; PhD, Accounting, University of Illinois Urbana-Champaign, 2015.

 Czerney, K., J. J. Schmidt, and A. M Thompson.
 2019.
 "Do Investors Respond to Explanatory Language Included in Unqualified Audit Reports?"
 Contemporary Accounting Research 36(1): 198-229.